wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources.rst

 Install Wazuh agent from sources
 =================================

-This guide describes how to install an agent from source code.
+This guide describes how to install an Wazuh agent from source code.

+.. note:: Many of the commands described below need to be executed with root user privileges.

 Installing Linux agent
 ----------------------